wellcraftedapps/meteor-pushwoosh/README.md

 Pushwoosh is a service that makes it easy to send push notifications to your (mobile) app.

+This package:

-This package allows you to send (server) and receive (app) push notifications.
+- Allows you to send (server) and receive (app) push notifications.
+- Allows querying by user when creating a notification.

-This package works for iOs and Android devices and includes `cordova-plugin-device` for device detection.
+- Works for iOs and Android devices and includes `cordova-plugin-device` for device detection.

 ## Install